sir-farfan/litt/README.md

 In this task, we are building the backend of an application that helps us managing our team.

 #### Features and Requirements
   A member
      has a name and a type, the late one can be an employee or a contractor - if it's a contractor, the duration of the contract needs to be saved.
-And if it's an employee we need to store their location has a role, for instance: Software Engineer, Project Manager and so on can be tagged, for instance: C#, Angular, General Frontend, Seasoned Leader and so on.
+And if it's an employee we need to store their role, for instance: Software Engineer, Project Manager and so on can be tagged, for instance: C#, Angular, General Frontend, Seasoned Leader and so on.
 (Tags will likely be used as filters later, so keep that in mind)

 We need to offer a RESTful CRUD for all the information above.

 #### Notes: